 The PA was last amended in 2007 to:

-We are constantly working to enhance our operational excellence and capabilities.
-Our latest initiatives include leveraging technology to improve the delivery of immigration and checkpoint services, so that we can provide a hassle-free experiences to
+We are constantly working to enhance our operational excellence and building capabilities for the future.
+Our latest initiatives include leveraging technology to improve our checkpoint and services centre capabilities, so that we can provide secure, convenient and hassle-free experiences to travellers and customers.